CSuperlei/SINCaller/README.md

 # Display
 We will show the training and validation curve in the following.
-The scSNVIndel has three outputs.
+The SINCaller has three outputs.
 The first output represents whether a base shift has occurred.
 The first output training and validation curve is the Figure 2.
 <div align="center">
     <img src="./pic/base_acc.png">